Meowcenary/PracticeApp/README.md

 again.
 Realistically there will be inconsistencies in the process, but it's something to aim for at least.

+### TODO.txt

+This file is being used as a sort changelog and means of tracking features and bugs instead of using a proper sprint board.
+The reasoning is that in a one person project there should be no need for long term tracking with a board and instead just a means to remind what has changed recently and what the next big goals are.

 ### Troubleshooting Passenger Deployment

 One issue that occurred during installation was the Sqlite3 gem